tc39/proposal-string-matchall/spec.md

 # String.prototype.matchAll ( *regexp* )</h1>

+Performs a regular expression match of the String representing the **this** value against *regexp* and returns an iterator.
+Each iteration result’s value is an Array object containing the results of the match, or **null** if the String did not match.

 When the `matchAll` method is called, the following steps are taken:
   1. Let *O* be ?
 [RequireObjectCoercible][require-object-coercible](**this** value).
   1. If ?
 [IsRegExp](isregexp)(*regexp*) is **true**, then